“Well, you look mean.” came a voice.

 Drawn by the smell of alcohol and thirst, the slaves drew closer.
 “Don’t, he put a spell on her.” the one armed woman said.

 “Oh, for crying out loud.”
 Frank cried out in exasperation.
 He was quickly getting sick of this.
 He looked at the state of the women and calmed down.
 “Turkish bath, large, festive.” the bartender called out and clapped his hands.

 On the other side of the bar, a door appeared.
-The wizard pointed at the door, “You’re lucky I’m in a good mood.”
-Not seeing the cowering slaves push each other to enter the new room, Frank let out another sigh.
+The wizard pointed at the door, “You’re lucky I’m in a good mood.
+Go in there and wash up.
+Come out when you feel more civilized.”
+He waited for all the women, including Cyme to go through the door before letting out another sigh.
 “Why am I doing this again?”